mondel9/booleabayes-refactor/README.md

-# Network Tools
+# Usage

-Suite of tools for building, fitting rules, and simulating networks.
+See `bbayes_sample.ipynb` for usage with the provided test data.